 Do not provide means to obtain the address of a locally declared entity as a storable value; or

-Define implicit checks to implement the assurance of enclosed lifetime expressed in sub-clause 5 of this vulnerability.
+Define implicit checks to implement the assurance of enclosed lifetime expressed in subclause 5 of this vulnerability.
 Note that, in many cases, the check is statically decidable, for example, when the address of a local entity is taken as part of a return statement or expression.

 6.34 Subprogram signature mismatch [OTR]